FairwindsOps/terraform-bastion/aws/README.md

 See the file [example-usage](./example-usage) for an example of how to use this module.
 Below are the available module inputs:

+### Requirements

+The following requirements are needed by this module:

+- terraform (>= 0.12)

+- aws (>=2.30.0)

+### Providers

+The following providers are used by this module:

+- aws (>=2.30.0)

+- template

 ### Required Inputs

 The following input variables are required:

 #### infrastructure\_bucket

 Description: An S3 bucket to store data that should persist on the bastion when it is recycled by the Auto Scaling Group, such as SSH host keys.
-This can be set in the environment via `TF\_VAR\_infrastructure\_bucket`
+This can be set in the environment via `TF_VAR_infrastructure_bucket`

-Type: `string`
+Type: `any`

 #### route53\_zone\_id

 Description: ID of the ROute53 zone for the bastion to add its host record.

-Type: `string`
+Type: `any`

 #### ssh\_public\_key\_file

-Description: The path to an existing SSH public key file, that will be used to create an AWS SSH Key Pair.
+Description: The content of an existing SSH public key file, that will be used to create an AWS SSH Key Pair.
+Yes, this input has an unfortunate name.

-Type: `string`
+Type: `any`

 #### unattended\_upgrade\_email\_recipient

 Description: An email address where unattended upgrade errors should be emailed.
 THis sets the option in /etc/apt/apt.conf.d/50unattended-upgrades

-Type: `string`
+Type: `any`

 #### vpc\_id

 Description: The VPC ID where the bastion and its security group will be created.
-This must match subnet IDs specified in the `vpc\_subnet\_ids` input.
+This must match subnet IDs specified in the `vpc_subnet_ids` input.

-Type: `string`
+Type: `any`

 #### vpc\_subnet\_ids